Cookies set by Bubble

 What are cookies?

-Remembering information: Cookies can remember login details (such as "remember my email"), preferences (such as language and currency), and other customizations, without the user creating an account or logging in.
+Remembering information – Cookies can store login details (such as “remember my email”), preferences (such as language and currency), and other customizations without requiring the user to create an account or log in.

-Tracking and analytics: Cookies are used to gather information about how you interact with a site.
-This data helps app and website owners understand user behavior, improve the user experience, and provide relevant content.
+Tracking and analytics – Cookies collect data on how users interact with a site, allowing app and website owners to analyze behavior, optimize the user experience, and deliver more relevant content.

 Cookies on different devices

-Since cookies are filed stored on the user's device, they don't automatically follow a user to a different device.
-For example, if a non-logged-in user saves some information in your app on their laptop (such as choosing a language), that data is only available on that particular device.
-If they open up the same page on their phone, they will need to re-set their preferences.
+Since cookies are stored as files on the user's device, they do not automatically transfer across different devices.
+For example, if a non-logged-in user selects a language preference in your app on their laptop, that preference will only be available on that device.
+If they later access the app from their phone, they will need to reconfigure their settings.

 How do I control what cookies my app uses?